jimenafcastro/jimenafcastro/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Economics student at Tilburg University, minoring in Information & Supply Chain Management and Operations Management for Sustainable Development.
+I'm an Economics student at Tilburg University, minoring in Information & Supply Chain Management and Operations Management for Sustainable Development.
 I'm exploring a career in data analysis and supply chain analytics, and building hands-on projects to get there.